MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>Outputs</b> </summary>prediction of the deaths dynamics across regions, forecast of the health service needs (hospital admissions, ICU admissions, length of stay, and ventilator need)</details>

-<details><summary> <b>How intervention strategies are modelled</b> </summary>region-based inflexion time parameters, depending on a set of covariates per region, which encodes the timing and behavioral impact of social distancing</details>
+<details><summary> <b>How intervention strategies are modelled</b> </summary>region-stratified inflection time parameters, depending on a weighted average of 6 social-distancing metrics per region, which encodes the timing and behavioral impact of social distancing</details>

 <details><summary> <b>Additional Assumptions</b> </summary>1) change of the curve trend depends on both the timing and the effects of the implementation of social distancing;
 2) all social distancing measures that are in place will stay in place;